1956 NASCAR Grand National Series: Race 25: Memphis-Arkansas Speedway (June 10)

-Race 26: Southern States Fairgrounds
+Race 26: Southern States Fairgrounds (June 15)

-6/15/56 in Charlotte, NC the Southern States Fairgrounds was the scene of Speedy Thompson winning a 200 lap event on the half mile dirt track by 5 laps in his Chrysler over nearest competitor Curtis Turner.
-Lee Petty finished third with Fireball Roberts and Buck Baker bringing up the 4th and 5th spots.
+On June 15, the 26th race of the season was held at the Southern States Fairgrounds in Charlotte, North Carolina, a half mile dirt track.
+The 200 lap event saw Speedy Thompson win in his Chrysler by five laps over second-place finisher Curtis Turner.
+Lee Petty finished third, with Fireball Roberts and Buck Baker respectively placing 4th and 5th.